ChrisW-priv/PersonalVault/projects/Work Skills.md

     - TOOLS eg.: git filter-repo
     - Garbage collection of detached commits
 - [ ] Learn to do CLIs with [pydantic-settings](https://docs.pydantic.dev/2.10/concepts/pydantic_settings/)
+- [ ] learn Biotechnology (I want to be able to create machine-human hybrid) [important:: false]
+- [ ] learn how to use game engines for some simulations/science visualisations [important:: false]

 ## Progress